foreign-sapphire

 Contribute to denkan/cheerio-json-mapper development by creating an account on GitHub.

-flat-fuchsia15mo ago
+environmental-rose2y ago

 if you have a cheerio instance or an html string, you can pass it in along with the 'extraction template' and it does its magic.
 I've moved over to using it for almost all of my large-scale page parsing due to the convenience